RDFFrames: Knowledge Graph Access for Machine Learning Tools: Query Generation

 \subsection{Query Model Generation}

 The query model is generated lazily, when the special \texttt{execute} function is called on an \rdfframe.
 We observe that generating the query model requires capturing the order of calls to \rdfframes operators and the parameters of these calls, but nothing more.
 Thus, each \rdfframe $D$ created by the user is associated with a FIFO queue of operators.
 The \texttt{Recorder} component of \rdfframes (recall Figure~\ref{fig:architecture}) records in this queue the sequence of operator calls made by the user.
 When \texttt{execute} is called, the \texttt{Generator} component of \rdfframes creates the query model incrementally by processing the operators in this queue in FIFO order. \rdfframes starts with an empty query model $m$.
 For each operator pulled from the queue of $D$, its corresponding \sparql component is inserted into $m$.
-Each \rdfframes operator edits one or two components of the query model. \textit{All of the optimizations to generate efficient \sparql queries are done during query model generation.}
+Each \rdfframes operator edits one or two components of $m$. \textit{All of the optimizations to generate efficient \sparql queries are done during query model generation.}

 The first operator to be processed is always a $seed$ operator for which \rdfframes adds the corresponding triple pattern to the query model $m$.
-To process an $expand$ operator, it adds the corresponding triple pattern(s) to the query model.
+To process an $expand$ operator, it adds the corresponding triple pattern(s) to $m$.
 For example, the operator $expand(x, pred, y, \text{out}, \text{false})$ will result in the triple pattern $(?x, pred, ?y)$ being added to the triple patterns of $m$.
 Similarly, processing the $filter$ operator adds the conditions that are input parameters of this operator to the filter conditions in $m$.
-To generate succinct optimized queries, \rdfframes adds the set of triple and filter patterns in one query model $m$.
-Subsequent patterns are added to the same pre-existing query model as long as the semantics are preserved.
+To generate succinct optimized queries, \rdfframes adds all triple and filter patterns to the same query model $m$, as long as the semantics are preserved.
 As a special case, when $filter$ is called on an aggregated column, the \texttt{Generator} adds the filtering condition to the $having$ component of $m$.